Vol. 01 — Issue 00Strongfish™ / Wild · Clean · Loaded

 What We're Building

 The post-tin era of fish protein.
-Wild-caught, cold-pressed EVOO, sea salt.
+Wild-caught, bold sauces, sea salt.
 Sealed in a BPA-free carton — not a 100-year-old metal can.

 Why It Matters